TEACH KIDS YOGA

 * RCYT credential contingent on successful completion of all training requirements

-• Buddy discount: Enroll with a friend for $200 off apiece (must enroll same week)
+• Buddy discount: Enroll with a friend on the same day for $1,000 each!

 What You’ll Learn